The 20 best movies about India and what they teach you

 For a start, the performances by the ensemble cast of some of Britain’s leading actors is phenomenal.
 These people are all at the top of their game, and it’s a master class in understated acting.
 Also, I feel the filmmakers really loved India, there is so much affection for the country and the people.
 When asked what he likes about India, by one of the characters who is terribly unhappy and retreats into seething negativity, retired high court judge Graham Dashwood, played by Tom Wilkinson, answers, “The light, the colours, the smiles.
 The way the people see life as a gift, a privilege — and not a right.
 All life is here.”

-You don’t see a celebratory movie about aging every day.
-In fact you rarely see movies about aging people, so I liked it for that reason, too.
+You don’t see a celebratory movie about ageing every day.
+In fact you rarely see movies about ageing people, so I liked it for that reason, too.
 Plus, Judi Dench is a goddess.

 WHAT YOU LEARN: “India hits you like a wave.
 If you resist, you will be knocked down.
 But if you dive into it, you will be all right.”